thely/performable-maps/README.md

 ## Issues

 There isn't currently a way to send a Google Maps request from inside the patch.
 I guess I could use jweb, but then this starts to get a little ridiculous.

+From the browser, Max needs:
+* map generation
+* voice selection
+* notification of onstart, onend, pending?